 For Amtrak schedules and information, visit Amtrak.

-Monday through Sunday, the North County Transit District's Coaster trains connect downtown San Diego and Old Town with coastal communities throughout the county including Solana Beach, Encinitas, Carlsbad and Oceanside.
+Daily the North County Transit District's Coaster trains connect downtown San Diego and Old Town with coastal communities throughout the county including Solana Beach, Encinitas, Carlsbad and Oceanside.
 These trains offer visitors car-free access to some of the most charming beach communities in the region as well as a relaxing ride with breathtaking coastal scenery.
 There are more than 20 trains that run on weekdays with additional service on weekends.
 The entire coaster route from Oceanside to the Santa Fe Depot downtown takes about an hour.
 An adult round-trip fare from downtown San Diego to Oceanside is $11, and children aged 5 and under ride free.

 From early June through early July, the Coaster offers later connections so visitors can enjoy all the nightlife San Diego has to offer including the Gaslamp Quarter, San Diego County Fair, 4th of July celebrations, summer concerts and more.